Phenomenology of quantum eigenstates in mixed-type systems: lemon billiards with complex phase space structure: Introduction

 \section{Introduction}

 Classical generic Hamiltonian systems exhibit both regular and chaotic motion \citep{LichLiebBook}, depending on the initial condition.
-The phase space is divided into regular and chaotic invariant components, with an infinite hierarchical structure of islands of stability embedded in the chaotic sea.
-These systems are therefore referred to as systems with divided phase space or mixed-type systems.
-Similarly, the eigenstates of the equivalent quantized system may be separated into chaotic and regular states, depending on the overlap with either the regular or chaotic part of the classical phase space, by means of Wigner functions or Husimi functions.
-Following the principle of uniform semiclassical condensation (PUSC) - See \cite{Rob1998} and references therein, the high-lying eigenstates are supported either on the chaotic sea or the invariant tori forming the islands of stability in the ultimate semiclassical limit.
+They are referred to as systems with divided phase space or mixed-type systems, because the phase space is divided into regular and chaotic invariant components, with an intricate hierarchical structure of islands of stability embedded in the chaotic sea.
+Accordingly, the chaotic sea(s) and islands of stability, comprised of invariant tori, may be combined into disjoint measurable subsets with a positive a Liuoville measure (phase space volume).
+According to the correspondence principle, one expects that the eigenstates of the equivalent quantized system should behave similarly.
+The states may be separated into subsets that correspond to either the chaotic or regular classical dynamics, with a spectral density that is equal to the classical Liouville measure of the corresponding invariant component in the phase space.
+The idea was first conjectured by Percival \cite{percival1973}, further elaborated by Berry \cite{berry1977,berry1977semi} and later developed into the principle of uniform semiclassical condensation (PUSC), see \cite{Rob1998} and references therein.
+The states may be separated, depending on the overlap with either the regular or chaotic part of the classical phase space, by means of Wigner functions or Husimi functions.
+Following PUSC, the high-lying eigenstates are supported either on the chaotic sea or the invariant tori forming the islands of stability in the ultimate semiclassical limit.
 The partial spectrum of the regular states follows Poissonian statistics, while the spectral statistics of the chaotic states are well described by random matrix theory (RMT) \cite{Stoe, Haake}.
 The whole spectrum may be collectively described by the Berry-Robnik spectral statistics \cite{BerRob1984}.
-However, before the reaching this asymptotic regime many states will exhibit a mixed behavior, with various tunneling processes between the structures of the classical phase space.
+An abundance of numerical evidence corroborates the Berry-Robnik picture and PUCS as its foundation \cite{prosen1993survey,prosen1994numerical,prosen1994semiclassical,li1994statistical,li1995geometry,li1995separating,prosen1995quantum,prosen1999intermediate,veble1999,BatRob2010}.
+However, a true separation to regular and chaotic states may only be expected in the asymptotic semi-classical limit (where the action is large compared to $\hbar$).
+Before reaching this asymptotic regime many states will exhibit a mixed behavior, with various tunneling processes between the structures of the classical phase space and much less is known about this regime despite its rich and interesting phenomenology.
+For instance, the mixed eigenstates support important physical phenomena like chaos-assisted tunneling \cite{tomsovic1994tunneling}, that has recently been shown to have useful applications in quantum simulation \cite{martinez2021tunneling}.
 For a general introduction and a rather complete account of quantum chaos we refer to the books by St\"ockmann \cite{Stoe} and Haake \cite{Haake}, and to the recent review papers on the stationary quantum chaos in generic (mixed-type) systems \cite{Rob2016,Rob2020}.